 The lacrimal gland produces tears that lubricate the eye.
 It is located under the lateral edge of the eyebrow in the orbit.

-Tenon’s capsule is a layer of tissue that lies between the surface of the eye and the conjunctiva.
+Tenon’s capsule is a layer of tissue that lies between the conjunctiva and the surface of the eye.

 The sclera is the white outer wall of the eye.
 It covers nearly the entire surface of the eyeball.
 It is a strong layer made of collagen fibers.
 The tendons of the six extraocular muscles attach to the sclera.